Aarception/Mo-information-security-portfolio/README.md

 Dignity Is Destiny.
 Otherwise, there is Disorder.

-I will always protect Institutional Dignity, even when I would like reflected back what structurally is impossible.
+I will always protect Institutional Dignity, including when I would like reflected back what structurally is impossible.

-Including when requisitions may not always be tied to active headcount.

-Even when requisitions are not always tied to active headcount, Dignity is not a Transactional Tactic, it can be Deliberately Designed.
+Even when requisitions may not always be tied to active headcount, Dignity is not a Transactional Tactic, it can be Deliberately Designed.

 The evidence for the proposition is the consistency across months, across multiple forms of response (and non-response), across circumstantial highs and lows, etc. An adaptive approach would have reacted tactically to transactional leverage.
 Dignity refused to adapt, because it was designed to be deliberate.